IBM/SalesEnablement-PowerVS-L3/docs/Part 3/03 Clickthru-instance.md

 13. Click the **Select the OS** pull-down.
 14. Click **Linux**.
 15. Click the **Select an image** pull-down.
 16. Click **RHEL8-SP6**.
-Note: **RHEL8-SP6** stands for Red Hat Enterprise Linux version 8 service pack 6.
+Note: **RHEL8-SP6** is short for **Red Hat Enterprise Linux version 8 service pack 6**.
 17. Click the **Select storage tier** pull-down.
 18. Click **Tier 3 (3 IPOs / GB)**.
 19. Click the **Auto-select pool** tile.
 20. Click the **Continue** button under the **Boot image** section.

 The next steps refer to the entries in the **Profile** section of the **Create virtual server instance** form.

 Note: the **Machine type** option is not editable since a server placement group was selected.
-When an affinity server placement policy is selected, all VMS must be of the same machine type.
+When an affinity server placement policy is selected, all instances must be of the same machine type.
 The default of .25 cores and 2 GB of memory will be used.

 21. Click the **Shared uncapped** core type radio button.
 22. Click the **Continue** button under the **Profile** section.